Solar panel dimensions and output

 And since different states in Australia receive varying sunlight hours, each panel’s output will vary by location.
 The more daylight hours the panel receives, the more power it will generate.

-Considering you have a 300W solar panel with an average of 4 sunlight hours, it’s output for the day will be: 300 x 4 = 1200w or 1.2kWh.
+Considering you have a 300W solar panel with an average of 4 sunlight hours, its output for the day will be 300 x 4 = 1200w or 1.2kWh.
 Monthly, this system produces 36kWh, and annually, that’s 432kWh.

 Nevertheless, you have to ensure that the solar panel is protected from shading of any form, and it’s titled facing North to receive direct sunlight.
-Otherwise, the panel’s output will be a bit lower even during very sunny days.
+Otherwise, the panel’s output will be a bit lower even on very sunny days.

 Specifications of a 300-watt solar panel